brighter-ai/redact-client/README.md

 redact_file image.jpg images blur --redact-url=http://127.0.0.1:8787
 ```

-Per default, the result will be stored in `image_redacted.jpg`.
+Per default, the result will be stored in `image_redacted.jpg` if the OUT_DIR
+is the same as IN_DIR, and the original file name is used if OUT_DIR != IN_DIR.

 Larger amounts of data (images in this case) can be
 anonymized in batches: